automagictv/birfday/ARCHITECTURE.md

  * Add / Remove / Update birthday/person data.
  * Integrate with some notification / messaging API.
  * Can send messages to me via that API.
- * Store sample / default messages so I can just copy/paste.
  * All implementations must be testable.

 # Data Model